Rioplatense Spanish: Intonation

 Rioplatense Spanish, especially the speech of all of Uruguay and the Buenos Aires area in Argentina, has intonation patterns that resemble those of Italian dialects.
 This correlates well with immigration patterns, since both Argentina and Uruguay have received large numbers of Italian settlers since the 19th century.

-According to a study conducted by National Scientific and Technical Research Council of Argentina Buenos Aires and Rosario residents speak with an intonation most closely resembling Neapolitan.
+According to a study conducted by National Scientific and Technical Research Council of Argentina, Buenos Aires and Rosario residents speak with an intonation most closely resembling Neapolitan.
 The researchers note this as a relatively recent phenomenon, starting in the beginning of the 20th century with the main wave of Southern Italian immigration.
-Before that, the porteño accent was more like that of Spain, especially Andalusia, and in case of Uruguay, the accent was more like Canarian dialect.
+Before that, the porteño accent was more like that of Spain, especially Andalusia, and in case of Uruguay, the accent was more like the Canarian dialect.

 Pronouns and verb conjugation

 Voseo countries – Argentina, Uruguay, Paraguay and Eastern Bolivia (Media Luna) – are represented by dark blue.
 Argentina is the largest country that uses the voseo.

 One of the features of the Argentine and Uruguayan speaking style is the voseo: the usage of the pronoun vos for the second person singular, instead of tú.
 In other Spanish-speaking regions where voseo is used, such as in Chile and Colombia, the use of voseo has at times been considered a nonstandard lower speaking style, whereas in Argentina and Uruguay it is standard.

 The second person plural pronoun, which is vosotros in Spain, is replaced with ustedes in Rioplatense, as in most other Hispanic American dialects.
 While usted is the formal second person singular pronoun, its plural ustedes has a neutral connotation and can be used to address friends and acquaintances as well as in more formal occasions (see T–V distinction).
-Ustedes takes a grammatically third- person plural verb.
+Ustedes takes a grammatically third-person plural verb.

 As an example, see the conjugation table for the verb amar (to love) in the present tense, indicative mode: